Skip to main content

 Teacher mobility

-Mobility of school education staff takes place primarily within the EU Erasmus+ Programme and, on a much smaller scale, as part of:
+Mobility of school education stafftakes place primarily within the EU Erasmus+ Programme and, on a much smaller scale, in projects co-funded by the EU and the national budget.
+There are no mobility programmes or projects funded only from national sources.

 The Erasmus+ Programme, (2014-2020, 2021-2027) is administered in Poland by the Foundation for the Development of the Education System.
 Teachers, leaders and other staff from all types of schools and other school education institutions (for example, school inspectors, counsellors) participate in learning mobility mainly in Learning mobility projects which offer three types of mobility opportunities: job shadowing, teaching or training assignments and training courses at institutions abroad.
 Short-term mobility opportunities, linked to specific objectives of a project, are also available to school education and vocational education and training staff in various other types of Erasmus+ projects.